-We are a signatory to the UK Government’s Better Payment Practice Code.
+We are a signatory to the UK Government’s Pay On Time Code, administered by The Credit Protection Association.
 Where payment is not received within 5 working days of the due date shown on the invoice, we reserve the right to charge interest.
-This will be applied in line with the DTi ‘Better Payment Practice’ guidelines of 8% plus the prevailing Bank of England reference rate.
-The current Bank of England reference rate for the period 1st July 2017 until 31 Dec 2017 is 0.5%, making a total interest rate chargeable of 8.5%.
+This will be applied in line with the ‘Pay On Time’ guidelines of 8% plus the prevailing Bank of England reference rate.
+The current Bank of England reference rate for the period 1st Jan 2018 until 30 June 2018 is 0.50%, making a total interest rate chargeable of 8.50%.
 Under the Terms of the guidelines and associated legislation, a compensation payment may also be due.
-You can click here to verify the Better Payment Practice guidelines and rates.
+You can click here to verify the Pay On Time guidelines and rates.

 In the settlement of any and all disputes arising out of these Terms and Conditions or arising in any other way from any contract formed between us, you acknowledge that Jurisdiction in the Courts of England and Wales will prevail and agree to subject yourself to and comply with settlement ordered under by the Courts of England and Wales.

 We try hard to ensure that deadlines and milestones are met punctually, and almost always manage this.
 From time to time, however, workload may cause us to need to put back delivery dates a little.
 Where this is necessary, we will always seek to agree this with you first.
 We reserve the right, however, to put back any milestone or delivery date by up to 48 hours, providing that we have given you notice of this at least 24 hours before the date originally agreed.

 If you pass data, information or materials of any kind to us as part of a project which you wish us to undertake for you, or for a company who are your client, we will be happy to sign any NDA you wish to present in good faith, but you indemnify us against any action whatsoever by you or your client, associated with the accidental disclosure or loss of this information.

 12) Passing over of your own copy draft